The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-The energy landscape framework, which maps the configuration of a system of $N$ particles interacting through conservative forces in $d$ dimensions to a single point on a $dN$-dimensional potential energy surface, is a central tool in the study of many-body systems~\cite{Stillinger2015}.
+The energy landscape framework, which maps the configuration of a system of $N$ particles interacting through conservative forces in $d$ dimensions to a single point on a $dN$-dimensional potential energy surface, is a central tool in the study of many-body systems~\cite{Onuchic1997,Stillinger2015,Aldeghi2022}.
 In glassy systems, mean-field theories predict that the (free) energy landscape is characteristically rough, giving rise to rich physical behavior~\cite{Parisi2010,Charbonneau2014,Biroli2016,Folena2020}.
+Many parallels have been drawn between glassy landscapes and gradient descent problems that display many minima, notably in constraint satisfaction~\cite{Krzakala2007,Franz2017,Sclocchi2022} and machine learning~\cite{Choromanska2015, BaityJesi2019, Franz2019,Mannelli2019,Fabbricatore2022,Baldassi2023,Kamali2023,Winter2025}.
+In particular, in neural networks, the structure and geometry of the loss landscape determine both learning dynamics and generalization error~\cite{Wu2017,Li2018,Baldassi2020,Pittorino2021,Feng2021,Baldassi2023,Pouplin2023a,Lourie2025}.

-In two and three dimensions, however, analytical theories are out of reach, making numerical investigations indispensable.
-A substantial body of work has thus focused on the landscape of computer-simulated soft sphere packings~\cite{Wales1992, Heuer1997,Saksaengwijit2003,Bogdan2006, Xu2011,Ashwin2012,Asenjo2013,Asenjo2014,Hwang2016,Martiniani2016,Martiniani2016a,Martiniani2017a, Wales2018, Dennis2020, Boltz2021,Thirumalaiswamy2022,Hagh2024}.
-Quantities of interest include the (combinatorially large) number of low-lying minima~\cite{Stillinger1982, Stillinger1984, Heuer1997,Xu2011,Charbonneau2014,Hagh2024}, and the probabilities of finding states near each of these minima---both linked to the configurational entropy \cite{Martiniani2016, Martiniani2017a, Martiniani2019, Martiniani2017, Asenjo2014, Sciortino1999, Sciortino2005, Xu2011}.
-These properties can be probed by studying the \textit{basins of attraction}~\cite{Stillinger2015}, the sets of points linked to each minimum by a path of steepest descent.
-This path describes dynamics after instantaneous quenches to zero temperature, making basin volumes a measurement of configurational entropy~\cite{Xu2011, Asenjo2014, Martiniani2016}, while their relative arrangement governs relaxation pathways~\cite{Thirumalaiswamy2022}.
+Many studies have examined the number and arrangement of low-lying minima in these landscapes~\cite{Stillinger1982, Stillinger1984, Heuer1997,Fyodorov2004,Xu2011,Fyodorov2012,Charbonneau2014,Ros2019,Ros2023,Hagh2024}, as well as the probabilities of finding states near each minimum~\cite{Martiniani2016, Martiniani2017a, Martiniani2019, Martiniani2017, Asenjo2014, Sciortino1999, Sciortino2005, Xu2011}.
+These properties are naturally probed by studying the \textit{basins of attraction}~\cite{Stillinger2015}, the sets of configurations that flow to a given minimum under steepest-descent dynamics, \textit{i.e.} the dynamics followed after an instantaneous quench to zero temperature.
+Basin volumes are proportional to the probability of relaxing to a given minimum from uniformly distributed initial conditions; they are thus estimators of configurational entropies~\cite{Xu2011, Asenjo2014, Martiniani2016}.
+The geometry and connectivity of the basins, in turn, govern relaxation pathways~\cite{Thirumalaiswamy2022,Pacco2025,Charbonneau2025}.